Please click to view.

-Lichen simplex chronicus (LSC), also known as neurodermatitis circumscripta, is an itchy skin condition causing thickened skin at the areas of skin injured by repeated scratching and rubbing.
-Lichen simplex chronicus is not a primary disease but rather the skin’s response to chronic physical injury (trauma).
-The gradual thickening of skin, caused by repetitive scratching and rubbing, is called lichenification.
+Lichen simplex chronicus is an itchy skin condition causing thickened skin at the areas that have been injured by repeated scratching and rubbing.
+Lichen simplex chronicus is not a primary disease but rather the skin’s response to chronic physical injury / trauma.
+This gradual thickening of skin is called lichenification.

 Lichen simplex chronicus begins as itchy skin.
 The itching leads to scratching and rubbing, which causes thickening of skin.
 The thickened skin is itchy, which causes more scratching and, thus, more skin thickening.
 This scratch-itch cycle continues if not treated.

 Lichen simplex chronicus can occur in people of any age, race / ethnicity, or sex.
 However, it is more common in women and appears more frequently in middle-aged and older adults.

 Conditions that can lead to a scratch-itch cycle that can cause lichen simplex chronicus include:

 Although it can occur anywhere on the body that the person can reach, lichen simplex chronicus is most commonly seen on the:

 Each plaque (a slightly raised area of skin larger than a thumbnail) of lichen simplex chronicus appears as leathery, thickened skin in which the normal skin lines are exaggerated.
 The thickened skin is darker than surrounding skin (hyperpigmented).
 In lighter skin colors, the lesions are often pink, red, or purple, and in darker skin colors, they are often brown, purple, or grayish.
 The hyperpigmentation is especially apparent in darker skin colors.

 Individuals with lichen simplex chronicus report periodic itching that is most intense at night or any time they are not active.